 “Business Central is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
-Highly adaptable and rich with features, Business Central enables companies to manage their business, including finance, manufacturing, sales, shipping, project management, services, and more.
+Highly adaptable and rich with features, Business Central enables companies to manage their business, including finance, manufacturing, sales, shipping and distribution, project management, inventory management, and more.
 Companies can easily add functionality that is relevant to the region of operation, and that is customized to support even highly specialized industries.”

 According to BASM President, Ron Ketterling, who has been privy to many of the partner discussions concerning Business Central, “Microsoft is taking what we now know as Dynamics NAV and revolutionizing it.
 It’s ultimately going to be one of the fastest to implement, easy to configure, and flexible solutions on the market.
 The innovations in product design, development, implementation, and usability are staggering.”